f1se4/portfolio/md/airbnb/part3.md

 ## Random Forest Model
 We are going to do regression model based on Random Forest algorithm.
 We are going to use this model based on:

 - We have several columns/characteristics to be evaluated and this model it's good one to lots of columns regression (independent variables).

 ### Independent variable vs dependent variables
-We are going to separate our independent variable (the one we want to predict) from the dependent values.
-We are going to drop also the values we have found in *part2* that are dependents between each other.
+We are going to separate our dependent variable (the one we want to predict) from the independent values.

 ```python
 X = airbnb_data.drop(['price'],axis=1).astype('float').values